AndyObtiva/glimmer-dsl-web/README.md

 **How does Glimmer DSL for Web compare to Angular, React, Vue, Svelte, or other JS frameworks?**

 Without delving into details, Glimmer DSL for Web is meant to be a Ruby-based drop-in replacement for Angular, React, Vue, Svelte, and other JS frameworks.
+Glimmer Ruby code is transpiled to JavaScript, so it has JavaScript performance in general, which is not that far from that of Angular, React, or Vue.
+Glimmer DSL for Web has outperformed React by a factor of 66.66% in rendering 3000+ elements in a realistic app scenario that was benchmarked recently (in Oct 2024).
 Additionally, it enables writing both structure code and logic code in the same language (Ruby), greatly simplifying maintainability and improving productivity by eliminating multi-language dissonance and friction that drags down productivity as there is no need anymore to think in multiple languages unnecessarily, use XML based solutions (e.g. JSX), or use templating solutions (e.g. Mustache).
 Lastly, Glimmer DSL for Web supports familiar Software Engineering architectural patterns like Model-View-Controller and Model-View-Presenter, enabling Software Engineers to write the lightest and simplest code possible for building Web frontends in Ruby, with the best separation of concerns.
 Software Engineers can finally become happy Ruby developers by writing Ruby code in the Frontend too now in addition to the Backend.

 **How do I have a Glimmer Web Component re-render in a similar way to how React components re-render?**